Giux2/isbn-book-finder/README.md

 # isbn-book-finder
 jQuery script to find books using ISBN (10-13).
-Built to search comics on de Becomix.me database.
+Built to search comics on the https://www.becomix.me database.

 Developed by:
 https://github.com/Giux2/